confluentinc/ksql/docs/developer-guide/ksqldb-clients/java-client.md

 }
 ```

-This method may be used to issue both push and pull queries, though the usage pattern is most suited for push queries.
+You can use this method to issue both push and pull queries, but the usage pattern is better for push queries.
 For pull queries, consider [the `executeQuery()` method](./execute-query.md) instead.

 Query properties can be passed as an optional second argument.
-See the [client API reference](TODO) for more.
+For more information, see the [client API reference](TODO).

 By default, push queries return results starting from the beginning of the stream or table.
-To instead start from the end and only receive newly arriving rows, set the property `auto.offset.reset` to `latest`.
+To start from the end and receive only newly arriving rows, set the `auto.offset.reset` property to `latest`.

 ### Asynchronous Usage ###

-To consume records in an asynchronous fashion, first create a Reactive Streams subscriber to receive query result rows:
+To consume records asynchronously, create a [Reactive Streams](http://www.reactive-streams.org/) subscriber to receive query result rows:

 ```java
 import io.confluent.ksql.api.client.Row;